The wrong browsers

-But there was no rebranding after the Second World War, simply the realisation that standards had slipped and the desire to improve them; ‘completely redesign’ is too strong; Penguin was already an iconic brand; and ‘rediscovery’ or ‘reevaluation’ would be more precise than ‘revolution’.
+But there was no ‘rebranding’ after the Second World War, simply the realisation that standards had slipped and the desire to improve them.
+‘Completely redesign’ is too strong: Penguin was already an iconic brand, and ‘rediscovery’ or ‘re-evaluation’ would be more precise than ‘revolution’.
 And so it goes on.
-On every page a similar over-simplification of the facts which only results in ambiguity or inaccuracy.
+Nearly every page has similar over-simplifications that lead to ambiguity or inaccuracy.

 The book has been published using what looks more like a first draft rather than a final manuscript.
 It is marred by misspellings, a curious use of capitalisation (Monotype with lowercase ‘m’ in nearly all typeface names for instance), and flowery adjectives where keen observation would be better.
 Typefaces are ‘classic vintage’ (Scotch Roman fig.57); Perpetua is ‘expressive’ (fig.62) and ‘lyrical’ (fig.108), Bembo is ‘discrete’ (fig.65); Bell ‘dainty’ (fig.75); Poliphilus ‘adaptable’ (figs.82-83); Incorrect attributions include Bembo fig.61 & 108 (should be Perpetua); Caslon figs 76-77 (Caslon & Garamond); and the calligraphic logo from 1950 was by Elizabeth Friedlander not Schmoller.